 - All runners must check in and check out of every aid station.
 This is for your safety so we don't leave anyone out on the trails.
 This will also ensure the integrity of our race.
 Any runner who fails to check in/out of any aid station will not receive an official finish time.
 No awards will be issued until we have verified that you checked in and out of every aid station and therefore ran the entire course.

 - Anything left behind after the race will be donated to charity.
 Any personal items left behind after the event will be kept for 30 days then donated to charity.
 We WILL NOT mail or ship anything back to you under any circumstances.
 Please keep track of your personal belongings during the event.

 - No pets are allowed at the race.
 This includes dogs on or off leash.
 Per regulations related to our USATF event sanction and Next Opportunity insurance policies pets are prohibited on the race course and at the race site for the duration of that event.
 This includes on the race course, all aid stations, and Koomer Ridge Campground.
 We love our doggies, but they'll have to miss out on Rough.

 - All aid station and finish line cut-offs will be strictly enforced.
 Any runner not out of an aid station before that aid station's cut-off will be pulled from the course and given a DNF as his or her finish time.
 If a runner disregards race volunteers' instructions to stop running after a cut-off, the runner will be disqualified.
 Any runner regardless of distance or circumstance not through the finish line by 5pm exactly according to the official race clock will be disqualified.
+Runners who miss the finish line cut-off will receive a DNF as his or her finish time and will not receive a finisher award.
 No exceptions.

 A STRICT 10-HOUR COURSE CUT-OFF WILL BE ENFORCED FOR THE ENTIRE EVENT!!!!!
 That means that every runner (50k and 25k) needs to be off the course by 5pm.